GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 ## **FUTURE ASPIRATIONS.**

 I would eventually like to keep a high score tally of multiple game winners with the number of games won in a row.
-This would provide additional incentive to keep playing.
+This would provide additional incentive for users to keep playing.

 <p align="right"><a href="#home">Top of page</a></p><p id="tools"></p>